-- (a) explaining the inventory changes, on the basis of the operating data contained in the operating records provided for under Article 58(a); and - (b) describing, as specified in the Subsidiary Arrangements, the anticipated operational programme, particularly the taking of a physical inventory.
+- (a) explaining the inventory changes, on the basis of the operating data contained in the operating records provided for under Article 56(a); and - (b) describing, as specified in the Subsidiary Arrangements, the anticipated operational programme, particularly the taking of a physical inventory.

-The Community shall report each inventory change, adjustment and correction, either periodically in a consolidated list or individually.
+The United Kingdom shall report each inventory change, adjustment and correction, either periodically in a consolidated list or individually.
 Inventory changes shall be reported in terms of batches.
-As specified in the Subsidiary Arrangements, small changes in inventory of nuclear material, such as transfers of analytical samples, may be combined in one batch and reported as one inventory change
+As specified in the Subsidiary Arrangements, small changes in inventory of nuclear material, such as transfers of analytical samples, may be combined in one batch and reported as one inventory change.

-The Agency shall provide the Community and the United Kingdom with half-yearly statements of book inventory of nuclear material subject to safeguards under this Agreement, for each material balance area, as based on the inventory change reports for the period covered by each such statement.
+The Agency shall provide to the United Kingdom with half-yearly statements of book inventory of nuclear material subject to safeguards under this Agreement, for each material balance area, as based on the inventory change reports for the period covered by each such statement.

-Material balance reports shall include the following entries unless otherwise agreed in the Subsidiary Arrangements:
+Material balance reports shall include the following entries unless otherwise agreed by the United Kingdom and the Agency: